For all the ones who are starting in the world of online advertising, today’s post on Online Advertising Terms will make you “dam” confident for sure.

 It’s an online ad that can infect the viewer’s computer with malware.

 What is Real-time Bidding?

-It’s an automated auction process which involves the purchase of individual ad impressions on websites and even other online venues including apps and games.
+It’s an automated auction process that involves purchasing individual ad impressions on websites and even other online venues, including apps and games.

 RTB is also an integral component of programmatic advertising.
 It goes on to automate the processes involved in buying and placing ads.